BMClab/BMC/courses/modsim2026/python0.md

 ### Option 4 — fully browser-based (zero install, WASM)

-If even pip is locked down by the corporate proxy, use the in-browser version at the marimo playground — it runs via Pyodide/WebAssembly with nothing installed locally.
+If even pip is locked down by the corporate proxy, use the in-browser version at the marimo playground: [https://marimo.new/](https://marimo.new/) — it runs via Pyodide/WebAssembly with nothing installed locally.
 Good fallback when network egress to PyPI is also blocked.

 Common gotchas on locked-down corporate machines: